ioannisPApapadopoulos/fir3dab/README.md

     make double-pipe-tables

 In examples/3d-5-holes.py we compute and grid-sequence 11 solutions to a 3D quadruple pipe problem with 5 cuboid holes in the domain.
 This examples utilizes preconditioning techniques including the robust MG cycle that with star patch relaxation and a representation of the active set on coarser levels.
 The command:

     make 3d-5-holes-coarse

-finds the solution on a (coarse) mesh.
+finds the solution on a (coarse) mesh using 16 cores.
 The command

     make 3d-5-holes-prolong-solutions

 then prolongs the solutions to a uniform refinement of the coarse mesh.
 The command

     make 3d-5-holes-fine

-then grid-sequences the solutions utilizing the robust MG cycle.
+then grid-sequences the solutions utilizing the robust MG cycle using 32 cores.
+The same commands but replaces "5-holes" with "cross-channel" does the same with the 3D cross-channel example.

 ### Contributors ###